jeremyclark13/Techozoic-Fluid/readme.txt

 * Added border to top of header, and spacing to better frame theme.
 * Added option to use Google Fonts.
 * Added post formating options including where excerpt should be used, and where to display social media icons.
-* Moved options page under the Appearence menu as per Theme Review Guidelines.
+* Moved options page under the Appearance menu as per Theme Review Guidelines.
 * Added links for all image sizes to gallery pages.
 * Added option to make custom background colors transparent.
+* Added shortcode processing on ad settings.
+* Fixed error with background repetition.

 = Version 1.9.2 =
 * Fixed IE 7 layout error when blog title box was aligned left.